-This sequence for a National Geographic documentary, also in 2009, was not used.
+This sequence for a National Geographic documentary in 2009 was not used.
 Lina at this time was a large doll (this was her first body — much too heavy) but she looks small here only because Steve is a large guy.
 He had some great experiences to relate, including filming with a hand-held camera under severe G-loads in an aerobatic airplane.

 When I leave vehicles in the street outside in everyday life, such as to load or unload hang gliders for a group trip, we risk a fine for unauthorized parking.
 In contrast, film makers confidently stop traffic and draw small crowds with no problem.

 Lina is named after the maid in Down the Amazon (La Jangada – Huit Cents lieues sur l’Amazone) by Jules Verne (1881).
 Although in principle a slave, this part Portuguese and part Amazon Indian girl is treated as a much loved member of the family that embarks on a voyage down the Amazon river on a giant raft.

 With her, and more specially attached to Minha’s service, was a pretty laughing mulatto, of the same age as her mistress, to whom she was completely devoted.
 She was called Lina, one of those gentle creatures, a little spoiled perhaps, to whom a good deal of familiarity is allowed but who in return adore their mistresses.

 — from Down the Amazon by Jules Verne, 1881, translated by I.O.
 Evans, 1967